Do I have to be an OLLI

 Programs take place?
 Some will be located at the Herring Center on the Furman Campus

-and others will be held on sites relevant to the topic for that day.
+and others will be held at sites in Greenville relevant to the topic for that day.

 When are the sessions?
-Orientation is August 24, 2015.
+Orientation is in late August.
 Course sessions will run September-May on

 the second Friday of each month.
 There will be community experiences participants will be encouraged to attend during the year, and a graduation luncheon in May.